abinayaela/VLSI-LAB-EXP-3/README.md

 SIMULATION AND IMPLEMENTATION OF MULTIPLIER
 **AIM: **
- To simulate and synthesis multiplier using Xilinx ISE.
+To simulate and synthesis multiplier using vivado 2023.2

 **APPARATUS REQUIRED:**
-Xilinx 14.7
-Spartan6 FPGA
+vivado 2023.2 Spartan7 FPGA

 **PROCEDURE:**
-STEP:1  Start  the Xilinx navigator, Select and Name the New project.
+STEP:1 Start the vivado software, Select and Name the New project.

 STEP:2 Select the device family, device, package and speed.

 STEP:3 Select new source in the New Project and select Verilog Module as the Source type.

-STEP:4  Type the File Name and Click Next and then finish button.
+STEP:4 Type the File Name and module name and Click Next and then finish button.
 Type the code and save it.

-STEP:5  Select the Behavioral Simulation in the Source Window and click the check syntax.
+STEP:5 Select the run simulation adn then run Behavioral Simulation in the Source Window and click the check syntax.

 STEP:6 Click the simulation to simulate the program and give the inputs and verify the outputs as per the truth table.

-STEP:7  Select the Implementation in the Sources Window and select the required file in the Processes Window.
-STEP:8  Select Check Syntax from the Synthesize  XST Process.
-Double Click in the  FloorplanArea/IO/Logic-Post Synthesis process in the User Constraints process group.
-UCF(User constraint File) is obtained.
-STEP:9  In the Design Object List Window, enter the pin location for each pin in the Loc column Select save from the File menu.
-STEP:10 Double click on the Implement Design and double click on the Generate Programming File to create a bitstream of the design.(.v) file is converted into .bit file here.
-STEP:11  On the board, by giving required input, the LEDs starts to glow light, indicating the output.
+STEP:7 compare the output with truth table.

 **Logic Diagram**
 2 bit Multiplier